Automated news sites without a classical newsroom

 • Taxonomy — WordPress categories and tags mapped before you go live, so automation does not invent structure nightly.

-• Cadence — fixed slots aligned to your plan so readers and crawlers see rhythm, not random bursts.
+• Cadence — fixed slots (for example Starter: three posts per day; Pro: up to six) so readers and crawlers see rhythm, not bursts.

 • Compliance — banned topics, disclaimer blocks, and image policies configured once—not argued per post.